 Loudness - Racing/Rockshocks (Drakkar) 2005

 Loudness are a fascinating band.
 Their catalog, while being labeled traditional metal, has been stylistically all over the map.
-Their early albums were some of the finest traditional metal out.
-After the excellent "Thunder in the East" the band was forced into a more pop metal direction, and then later forced to even take on an American singer.
+Their early albums were some of the finest traditional metal out there.
+After the excellent "Thunder in the East" the band was forced into a more pop metal direction, and then later persuaded to take on an American singer.
 In my opinion "Thunder in the East" was the band's pinnacle.
-It remains one of the finest heavy metal albums decades later.
-However, despite this, Loudness failed to conquer America's pop metal crowd.
-After this, the band went through numerous line-up changes and even began experimenting with their sound, incorporating grunge, funk, hard rock and even some jazz.
-Despite all the changes I have always enjoyed each era of the bandto varying degrees.
+It remains one of the finest traditional heavy metal albums decades later.
+Despite this Loudness failed to conquer America's pop metal crowd.
+After this the band went through numerous line-up changes and even began experimenting with their sound, incorporating grunge, funk, hard rock and even some jazz.
+Despite all the changes I have always enjoyed each era of the band to varying degrees.
 With "Racing", the first album that I was easily able to obtain in the U.S. since "Spiritual Canoe (2001), I must confess I was a bit disappointed at first.
 As a matter of fact, after the first listen I put the CD on the shelf without including it here on my site and figured I would revisit it later on.
 Sometimes I am just not in the mood for certain music and that most certainly will influence my opinion of a disc.
 Well, I have since revisited the disc several times and have began to appreciate it a bit more and more with each subsequent listen.
 The CD starts of with a short instrumental, which is simply Akira Takasaki tearing up the fretboard of his guitar.
 (The man is most certanly one of metal's most underrated guitar heroes.)
-This opening is a very promising opening.
+This opening is promising.
 Unfortunately after this the music is a bit more experimental than I had hoped.
 Songs like "Exultation", "Lunatic" and "Speed Maniac" are a mixture of heavy downtuned guitars, almost thrash-like riffs and Minoru screaming his head off, although it sounds like he is screaming through a paper bag or something.
 The biggest downfall is the downtuned, muddy guitar sound.
 I realize it is the current trend to tune to D or lower, but I much prefer a brighter, crunchier guitar sound.
 There are most certainly some nu-metal influences running throughout this CD but Akira's shredding leads, along with Minoru's signature vocals keep things from sounding generic.
 Despite Minoru still sounding like he did in the 80's, there is something missing in the vocal melodies.
 Unlike a song like "Like Hell" which would have even the most sceptic metalhead singing along, the vocal melodies here are intent on proving that the band is pissed at the world and has something to prove.
 No longer are there those anthem-like vocals or the gang shouts.
 So, it took a lot longer for me to find something to really pull me in.
 Over time, songs like "Speed Maniac" really began to grow on me.
 I guess it's always hard for a band to live up to their fans expectations when they have such a long history and large catalog.
 With the band claiming that this CD was going to be a return to their metal roots, I guess I was expecting something more akin to "Thunder in the East" and "Disillusion ".
 Rather, Loudness have actually gotten heavier with time.
-I am still not sure I would rank "Racing" at the top of the Loudness catalog, as it's hard to beat those classic, but it is at least a good listen and a welcome return to something leather clad and heavy.
+I am still not sure I would rank "Racing" at the top of the Loudness catalog, as it's hard to beat those classics, but it is at least a good listen and a welcome return to something leather clad and heavy.

 This 2005 Drakkar Records release also features a bonus disc, which is the complete "Rockshocks" album.
 This album features re-recorded versions of early 80's classics.
 This too seems to be a trend at the moment with bands like Anthrax, Saxon, Saint, Twisted Sister, etc. re-recording old material to give those old classics a new sheen.
-Unfortunately the band decided to downtune these songs as well, which was personally a bit disappointing.
+Unfortunately the band decided to downtune these songs as well, which I found a bit disappointing.
 I also think the band changed the tempo on a few songs as well, although I didn't actually compare them to the originals to see if this was true.
-The new version certainly don't suck, but they aren't exactly what I was hoping for either.
+The new versions certainly don't suck, but they aren't exactly what I was hoping for either.